MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/content-delivery-networks.md

 For in-depth information about privacy and data protection for Office 365 CDN providers, visit the following:

-+ Learn more about Office 365 privacy and data protection at the [Office 365 Trust Center](https://go.microsoft.com/fwlink/p/?LinkId=397383)
++ Learn more about Office 365 privacy and data protection at the [Microsoft Trust Center](https://www.microsoft.com/trustcenter)
 + Learn more about Azure privacy and data protection at the [Azure Trust Center](https://azure.microsoft.com/en-us/overview/trusted-cloud/)
 + Learn more about Akamai’s privacy and data protection at the [Akamai Privacy Trust Center](https://www.akamai.com/us/en/about/compliance/data-protection-at-akamai.jsp)